MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Pattern

 12 digits:
-- six digits in the format YYMMDD which are the date of birth
+- six digits in the format YYMMDD, which are the date of birth
 - a dash (optional)
 - two-letter place-of-birth code
 - a dash (optional)